Home

 The path to fluency is a gradual one which requires time and practice.
 It begins with the slow, struggling word recognition of a beginner reader attaching sounds to letters, and blending letters to words.
 Even when your child can recognize many words automatically, they may still not be reading with much expression.
 To read with expression, readers must be able to divide the text into meaningful chunks, pause appropriately and know when to change emphasis and tone.
 And even when your child begins to read fluently, their reading will probably become more laboured again when they come across text with many unfamiliar words or topics.

 As readers become more fluent and begin to recognise words automatically they can focus more attention on what the text actually means.
-They start to make connections between what they are reading and their background knowledge, and so begin to really understand the text.
 Less fluent readers are so busy focusing on figuring out the words, they have little attention left for understanding the text.

 Research shows that the most effective way to improve reading skills in the area of fluency is to ask your child to read and re-read the same passage aloud to you while giving guidance and feedback.
 You should also, of course, model good fluent reading to them by continuing to read-aloud frequently to your child, even though they are now able to read independently.